ALBA-Synchrotron/bl09-imaging/README.md

-**txrm2nexus** is a file format converter from 'xrm' and 'txrm' formats into 'hdf5' format.

-Applications present on the package:
+**txrm2nexus**

+**This project allows to process in many ways images in hdf5 format.
+Moreover it allows to convert from xrm/txrm formats into hdf5 format.
+It has been developed at ALBA Synchrotron Light Source, and it is mainly used for image processing purposes at BL09-Mistral Tomography and Spectroscopy Beamline.**

+Some of the applications present on the package, allow the conversion from xrm to hdf5 files:
 - hdf2h5
 - xrm2nexus
 - txrm2nexus